Bohan7/Reproduction-of-Understanding-Deep-Learning-Requires-Rethinking-Generalization/README.md

 # Reproduction of *Understanding Deep Learning Requires Rethinking Generalization*

+This is a repository to reproduce the experimental results in the paper,
+> Chiyuan Zhang, Samy Bengio, Moritz Hardt, Benjamin Recht, Oriol Vinyals. *Understanding deep learning requires rethinking generalization*.
+International Conference on Learning Representations (ICLR), 2017. [[arXiv:1611.03530](https://arxiv.org/abs/1611.03530)].

 ## Datasets

 1. Cifar10: a standard benchmark in image recognition.
 Cifar10 contains 60,000 images, each of which depicts a natural scene and is of resolution 32*32.